 Diane has been obsessed with fashion for as long as she can remember.
 The Fashion on the 4th Floor founder grew up a tomboy but became a model in her 20s.
-She has been involved in the fashion industry ever since, and her blog serves as personal style diary with a focus on over-40 fashion.
+She has been involved in the fashion industry ever since, and her blog serves as a personal style diary with a focus on over-40 fashion.

 You might accurately describe Alyson Walsh as the Alexa Chung of her generation: She prefers wearing a good pair of jeans and a T-shirt over anything too fussy.
 She writes that she started her blog, That's Not My Age, with one mission: "I've always strongly believed that you don't have to have youth to have style, and I wanted to share ideas and celebrate inspirational women (and men) of all ages."